top of page

 What Exactly Is a Dry Socket?

-After a tooth is removed, a blood clot normally forms inside the socket.
-This clot is essential:
+After a tooth is removed, blood spontaneously fills the fresh extraction socket and then clots, forming a delicate, soft, jelly-like clot in the wound.
+This delicate clot is essential:

 • it protects the underlying bone and nerves